echpochmacck/vue-magaz/README.md

 # vue-magaz
 ## About project
 ```
-first whole normal project on vue, api for that project is in repository named spa-magaz
+first whole normal project on vu(optionsApi), api for that project in branch api(have to composer update)
 ```
 ## Project setup
 ```